xplosionmind/old.tommi.space/_notes/public/Resources.md

   - "Better integrate with [[Missing Knowledge]]"
 ---
 <div class="blue box">
 	Most of the things one could be looking for are very likely to be found in the <b>AWESOME</b> <a href="https://project-awesome.org" rel="noopener noreferrer" target="_blank" title="Project Awesome">Project Awesome</a>.
-I'm writing nothing about it, just go on the page and dive in the power of the internet.
+I am not writing anything about the main sources cited in there.
 </div>

 <br>